oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 ### Virtual private network

 If you are considering the use of Apple iOS devices such as iPhones or iPads, [ACSC's Security Configuration Guide for Apple iOS 14 Devices](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/remote-working-and-secure-mobility/secure-mobility/security-configuration-guide-apple-ios-14-devices) requires the use of a virtual private network to protect in transit communication.
-The blueprint includes [suggested per app VPN configuration](../as-built-as-configured/intune-configuration.md#ios-per-app-vpn), however the selection and configuration of a VPN server is the responsibility of the agency.
+The blueprint includes [suggested per app VPN configuration](../as-built-as-configured/intune-configuration.md#ios-per-app-vpn), however the selection and configuration of a VPN server is the responsibility of the organisation.
 Please ensure you leverage a risk based approach in the selection and configuration of a VPN server.

 ## Security

-The blueprint's security artefacts enable an agency to conduct a security assessment.
-Relevant documentation an agency can develop from the artefacts include:
+The blueprints security artefacts enable an organisation to conduct a security assessment.
+Relevant documentation an organisation can develop from the artefacts include:

 - a system security plan
 - a system security plan annex (previously referred to as the Statement of Applicability - SOA)